mlliarm/mlliarm.github.io/README.md

 # Michail L. Liarmakopoulos

-## Software Developer, MSc
+## TSR GCP Big Data/ML | Software Developer, MSc

 A physics graduate (BSc) with postgraduate studies in Computational Mathematics and A.I.
 (MSc).
 My MSc thesis was on Active Machine learning, using JCLAL library and python3.

 Having four years experience as a part-time freelance scientific programmer - analyst, using technologies as Mathematica, python, C++ for solving engineering and mathematical problems, and LaTeX for documenting.
 One and a half year industrial experience as a scientific python programmer, using NumPy, SciPy, Pandas and Scikit-learn for machine learning, data preprocessing and analysis in the bioinformatics sector in leading bioinformatics startup.

+Currently a Technical Support Representative for GCP in Webhelp, in the fields of Big Data and Machine Learning.

 Interested in software development and data science.

-Currently a Technical Support Representative for GCP in Webhelp, in the fields of Big Data and Machine Learning.
-Providing technical support for GCP in these fields.
 # What

 In this website you'll find my portfolio and my current interests.